Fanneyyy/QuickChat/README.md

 * Conflict between users being in both listed as users and ops in server fixed (removed from userlist when giving op and vice versa).
 * User automatically gets op when joining an empty room.
 * Added a listener to chatupdate, that returns messageHistory to the user upon joining a room.

+## Extra node
+When about to turn in the project we noticed that the requirements were to keep the client and server in two separate folders.
+When we started the project we set it up for Heroku for fun and we had the chatserver.js and the index.html files in the main folder, with all client side files in the client folder.
+Since we need to turn in the project we hope it's okay that we don't start messing with the folder structure.